Samaritan’s Purse is treating the injured and providing relief to those displaced by conflictDonate Now

 Our Mosul response to date

-- Seven months in to the Iraqi military offensive to free Mosul from ISIS control, approximately 680,000 people have been displaced, about half of whom are children
+- Eight months in to the Iraqi military offensive to free Mosul from ISIS control, approximately 680,000 people have been displaced, about half of whom are children

 - In partnership with the Iraqi Ministry of Health, we’ve established an emergency field hospital.
 Here we are treating a high number of casualties; specifically people who it is likely would not survive the one to two hour drive to the next nearest hospital.
 Read more about the field hospital here.